 You can join established boat tours, take a ferry between Lloret de Mar and Tossa de Mar, or charter your own boat for the day to explore hidden coves along the coast!

 Wander the ruins of Empúries

-Around the 6th century BC a Greek colony was founded on this site, and later in the 1st century BC, it became a Roman town.
+Around the 6th century BC, a Greek colony was founded on this site, and later in the 1st century BC, it became a Roman town.
 These now comprise the largest archaeological site in the Costa Brava.

-You can wander down the streets, see an old factory and the amphitheatre and Basilica, plus mosaics and paintings.
+You can wander down the streets, and see an old factory and the amphitheatre and Basilica, plus mosaics and paintings.

 It is possible to park close to the ruins if you have a car or walk along the promenade from L’Escala.

 Try snorkelling in Costa Brava